aave/aip/content/aips/AIP-add_renFIL_support.md

 * Shared UIs/images/content
 * Lossless capital hosting

-Just see the recent [EthGlobal<>Protocol Labs Hackathon](https://hack.ethglobal.co/hackfs/showcase) for hints of what is possible at the intersection of Filecoin+DeFi.
+Just see the recent [EthGlobal<>Protocol Labs Hackathon](https://hack.ethglobal.co/hackfs/showcase) and [Filecoin Launchpad](https://www.filecoinlaunchpad.co/)for hints of what is possible at the intersection of Filecoin+DeFi.
 The Filecoin community is massive and growing everyday, however, many of the participants are unfamiliar with Aave and DeFi.
 Adding renFIL to Aave would dramatically increase support for these efforts, would bring Filecoin users/developers into the Aave ecosystem, and allow capital, yield, and value to accrue to Aave participants.

 ## Specification